GenesysCloudBlueprints/bot-connector-for-ms-power-virtual-agent/blueprint/index.md

 image:
 category: 3
 summary: |
-  his Genesys Cloud Developer Blueprint explains how to deploy a Microsoft Power Virtual Agent (VA) bot to answer your customer queries through Web Messaging and Messenger.
+  This Genesys Cloud Developer Blueprint explains how to deploy a Microsoft Power Virtual Agent (VA) bot to answer your customer queries through Web Messaging and Messenger.
 The blueprint also provides the solution for using a third-party bot that Genesys Cloud does not support as a strategic vendor.
 The solution uses the Genesys Bot Connector that provides the API and acts as the link between Genesys Cloud and the bot.
 ---

-This Genesys Cloud Developer Blueprint explains how to deploy a Microsoft Power Virtual Agent (VA) bot to answer your customer queries through Web Messaging and Messenger.
+This Genesys Cloud Developer Blueprint explains how to deploy a Microsoft Power Virtual Agent (VA) bot to answer your customer queries through web messaging and Messenger.
 The blueprint also provides the solution for using a third-party bot that Genesys Cloud does not support as a strategic vendor.
 The solution uses the Genesys Bot Connector API that acts as the link between Genesys Cloud and the bot.

 ![Web Messaging with Genesys Bot Connector and Microsoft Power VA](images/bot-wm-aws.png "Web Messaging with Genesys Bot Connector and Microsoft Power VA")